TechGrounds-Cloud8/cloud8-abdeslamazhir/Week 2 Networking/NTW-05 IP Addressing.md

 ### Find out what your public IP address is for your laptop and mobile on WiFi:

-As you can see ( or not) in the screenshots below the IPv4 for both the mobile phone and laptop wifi are the same.
-On the other hand the IPv6 addresses are different.

 ### Are the addresses the same or not?
 Explain why.

+As you can see ( or not) in the screenshots below the public IP, IPv4 for both the mobile phone and laptop via wifi are the same 77.160.23.102.
+On the other hand the IPv6 addresses are different.

+They are the same because via the wifi you are connected to the same public network

 ### Find out what your private IP address is of your laptop and mobile on WiFi.

 ### Are the addresses the same or not?
 Explain why.

+The private IP Addresses are not the same because the router gives them a different address by the DHCP so they can get connected to the public IP

 ### Change the private IP address of your mobile to that of your laptop.
 What happens then?

 ### Try changing your mobile's private IP address to an address outside your network.
 What happens then?

+I cannot change the IP addresses on my Macbook and Iphone.

 ![screenshot](../00_includes/ntw/ip1.png)